semrush/intergalactic/website/docs/components/inline-edit/inline-edit-code.md

 ## Pseudo network interaction

-Component stays simple to provide you a way to handle edited values in any needed way.
+Component stays simple to provide you a way to handle edited values in any way you need them.

 ::: sandbox